-The CCPA (California Consumer Privacy Act) is a privacy law implemented on January 1 2020 in the State of California which defines personal information more broadly, ensures greater transparency, accountability and provides consumers with extended rights as to the collection and use of their personal information.
+Consumers who are resident in US states such as California, Colorado, Virginia, Connecticut, or Utah may have additional rights under state privacy legislation which defines personal information more broadly, ensures greater transparency and accountability and provides consumers with extended rights as to the collection and use of their personal information.

 If you want to make a request for exercise of any of the above rights, you (or your authorised agent) can write to privacy [at] retargetly.com or call us toll free at +1 800-207-6471 and we will respond within 45 days as per the law.

-However, we may not be able to respond to your request if it goes against applicable law.
+However, we may not be able to respond to your request if it is not permitted or foreseen under applicable law.

-(Please note that we do transfer personal information collected through our network of partners to third parties and as such are considered as having disclosed or sold data (as defined under the CCPA) over the past twelve months.
+(Please note that we do transfer personal information collected through our network of partners to third parties and as such are considered as having disclosed or sold or shared data over the past twelve months.
 Please see Section 16 below for more information).